Healthy Teeth for Life

 - Make sure the gum line and back teeth are cleaned thoroughly.

-Replace your child’s toothbrush when it begins to show wear, or every three months, whichever comes first.
+Replace your child’s toothbrush when it begins to show wear, or every 3 months, whichever comes first.

-By age three or four, your child should be able to brush his or her own teeth, with your help of course.
+By the age of 3 or 4, your child should be able to brush his or her own teeth, with your help of course.
 To make it easier, start your child off with a simple brushing technique, for example, a small, circular brushing motion.